Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 Here 5 Hidden Costs of STAYING in Contact with a Narcissist

-1) When you stay involved with a narcissist, you are forever working to prove yourself to someone invested in your defeat.
+1) You are forever working to prove yourself to someone invested in your defeat.

 2) While your default is peace and harmony, they thrive on conflict.

-If they can bait you and get you to into their arena of chaos and discord, they feel they have a fighting chance to defeat you.
-It is no skin off their nose, and it destroys your peace.
+If they can bait you and get you into their arena of chaos and discord, they feel they have a fighting chance to defeat you.
+It is no skin off their nose, but it destroys your peace.

 3) You give them material to use against you.